 Female Sexual Problems

-Sex is important to most women, yet many women also feel deeply conflicted about sex and their sexual selves.
+Sex is important to many women, yet many feel deeply conflicted about sex and their sexual selves.
 Influenced by society’s impossible ideals of physical beauty and sexiness as well as many ambiguous developmental messages women receive about female sexuality many women are pained to allow their sexuality free expression.

-The feeling of wanting sexual activity or sexual pleasure is a necessary part of a healthy person, but also of healthy sexuality.
-To have desire indicates a level of physical vitality.
+The feeling of wanting sexual activity or sexual pleasure is common for most men and women and may be a little sign of health and vitality, but also of healthy sexuality.
 It is a problem when there is little or no desire for sexual activity, especially when in a relationship with a partner who does have sexual desire.
 This discrepancy of desire between partners can lead to significant conflict and tension between partners.
 Lack of desire may indicate an unhealthy physical condition, but also may be caused by numerous emotional conditions.
 Some people, but a small percentage, do, naturally, have little sexual desire without any accompanying health or emotional problems.
 Lack of sexual desire may also be accompanied by lack of sexual fantasies, lack of interested in others as sexual partners, and lack of a sexual response.

 An important exception is vital knowledge.
 A majority of women, especially those who are older and post-menopause, do not have a regular or common experience of sexual desire.
 A healthy pattern for mature women is desire that appears after an intimate experience has begun and her body has become aroused.
 This differs greatly from how men function.
 The difficulty posed by this difference is the tendency for women to hold the male pattern of sexual desire as the norm and assume because they do not feel regular sexual desire there exists something wrong with them.
 Women function differently than men in their experience of desire, which indicates no pathology.